Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - update edit contributions modal so that it looks good
-- when confirming deletion make it so that pressing enter does the job too make contributions edit have a notifications if wrong input
+- when confirming deletion make it so that pressing enter does the job too
+- make contributions edit have a notifications if wrong input
+- edit contribution btn should stop after 5 sec

 ---